nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction
 Welcome.
 We will take you for an enthralling journey as we bring forward our task manager `TaskCrusher`.

 It can help you manage events, deadlines, add tasks with or without deadlines or view your history.
-This is a great amanager if you are looking to move away from clicking as the simplified scheduling is just a few short and sweet command lines away.
+This is a great manager if you are looking to move away from clicking as the simplified scheduling is just a few short and sweet command lines away.

 ## 2. Quick Start